 Monitor.
 Take stock of how elected officials, governments, funders, vendors, constituents (be they clients, students, visitors, patients…) are responding to uncertainty so you can interpret signs of changing behaviors and attitudes and note actual or proposed changes in policies and practices.

 Budget.
 Build financial scenarios that account for possible changes in funding, particularly where government programs that provide grants or reimbursement for service delivery are at stake.
-Model your personal response to news of any dramatic change, including a decline in the stock market, which can affect an endowment portfolio and foundation grant-making.
+Model your personal response to news of any dramatic change, including a stock market downturn, which can affect an endowment portfolio and foundation grant-making.

 Fundraise.
 Recognize that philanthropy often shifts its focus in times of uncertainty and stress, from long-term program investment to advocacy or short-term support for endangered programs.